 Have white people always been white?
 Were there Native Americans before Columbus?
 Is Latino a race or an ethnicity?
 As racism is being normalized in media and public discourse, it is important to remember that, while races might seem natural, they have a history.
 In this class, we will explore how European men developed and imposed their own racial categories on the native peoples of the Americas and on the African slaves they imported in the 16th and 17th centuries.
 We will study how different populations reacted to the new labels applied to them.
 What did it mean for someone to suddenly be “black,” “Indian” or “Mestizo”?
 How did these populations adopt, resist or try to subvert the new racial classifications and policies?
 By focusing on the colonization of Spanish America and the U.S., we will try to understand how certain ideas about race came to be, and the similarities and differences between early modern attitudes and our own.
 Ultimately, we will see that race is not a biological category but a cultural and historical one.

 Kevin Rich, Theatre and Dance

 Creativity, imagination and collaboration take center stage in this experience-based course, where you and your classmates will become theater makers for young audiences.
 In addition to exploring theater as a means of enhancing child development, education and expression, you will have the opportunity to try your hand as an actor, director, playwright, teaching artist and mentor.
 You’ll learn theater games for the classroom, improvisational exercises for building collaborative skills and methodologies for developing new work for young audiences.
-We will meet guest artists who are professionals in the field of children’s theater, and study contemporary children’s plays for character, action and dramatic structure.
-In the culminating project of this course, you’ll work with elementary students in our community to develop an original children’s play that you will perform for them at the end of the semester.
+We will meet guest artists who are professionals in the field of children’s theater and study contemporary children’s plays for character, action and dramatic structure.
+In the culminating project of this course, you’ll work with second-grade ESL students at the nearby University Hill school to develop an original children’s play that you will perform for them at the end of the semester.
 An ideal course for aspiring teachers and creatives alike!